EnricoMGuarnuto/OneDirection_MinimizingLoss/README.md

 * **CLIP ViT-L/14** (HuggingFace)
 * **EVA-01-G/14** (OpenCLIP)

-All models are fine-tuned separately using their respective YAML configuration.
+Resnet50 and CLIP Vit-L/14 models are fine-tuned separately using their respective YAML configuration.

 ---